arthurgousset/txtypes/README.md

     the type of the transaction, and

--   a **transaction payload**, is arbitrary byte data that encodes raw transaction parameters is compliance with the specified transaction type.
+-   a **transaction payload**, is arbitrary byte data that encodes raw transaction parameters in compliance with the specified transaction type.

 To distinguish between legacy transactions and typed transactions at the client level, the EIP designers observed that the **first byte** of a legacy transaction would never be in the range